edgeworx/docs/content/en/docs/cloud/scopes-and-roles.md

   - Referred to as an _Org Owner_.

-You can set the permissions through the Cloud Portal and CLI when inviting members to the org, these instructions can be seen on the [orgs and members](/docs/cloud/orgs-and-members) page.
+You can set the permissions through the Cloud Portal and CLI when inviting members to the org, these instructions can be seen on the org and members page.